Invest

 We expect to be operationally profitable from 2025.
 As we will have some start-up costs with the switch to beans from dynamic agroforestry and our ingredient stocks and temporary storage facilities will have to increase significantly to enable the upcoming growth, we are forecasting a loss for 2024.

-The first climate bond from fairafric was sold out within a short space of time.
+The first climate bond from fairafric was sold out within a short time.
 We are therefore assuming that it will quickly be fully subscribed.
-We process the subscriptions according to when they are received.
+We will process the subscriptions according to when they are received.

 As the loan is unsecured, you may lose your entire investment.